I'm Alive (Celine Dion song): Background and release

-"I'm Alive" was released as the album's second single on 12 August 2002.
+"I'm Alive" was commercially released on 5 August 2002, as the album's second single.
 For radio release, the song was re-worked by Humberto Gatica.
-Epic Records moved forward with the "Humberto Gatica" version as the main version.
 His version was released on the Stuart Little 2 soundtrack as well as promotional and commercial CD singles.

 Although in October 2008 the album version of "I'm Alive" was included on My Love: Essential Collection, the new remix by Laurent Wolf was released to promote it in France.
-In January 2009, further promotional remixes were made by Maurice Joshua for U.S. clubs.
+In January 2009, further promotional remixes were made by Maurice Joshua for the US clubs.

 Composition

 "I'm Alive" was written by Kristian Lundin and Andreas Carlsson and produced by Lundin.
-They worked with Celine before writing her 1999 hit "That's the Way It Is."
-It is an uplifting midtempo song, where Celine declares she is alive, fulfilled as a mother, and "in love."
+They had worked with Dion before, writing her 1999 hit "That's the Way It Is".
+Additional production was handled by Ric Wake and Richie Jones.
+It is a midtempo song, where Dion declares she is alive, fulfilled as a mother, and in love.

 The song is written in the key of E♭ major with a moderate tempo of 104 beats per minute.
 Dion's vocals span from A♭3 to D5 in the song.
 At the two-and-three-quarter minute mark, the song modulates up a whole-step higher to the key of F Major.